codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 **Installation options for GitOps Runtimes**
 There are two options for Hybrid GitOps Runtime installation via Helm, each catering to specific use cases:
-* **Clean cluster installation with only GitOps**
+* **Clean cluster installation with only GitOps Runtime**
   The _clean cluster_ installation option is suitable for environments where you want to deploy the GitOps Runtime on a cluster without Argo CD.
   The installation cluster should be free of Argo Project components.
 GitOps Runtime installation on a clean cluster also installs Argo Project components as part of the installation process,

 * **Cluster with existing Argo CD**
   If you have a cluster with Argo CD already installed, you can extend it with Codefresh's GitOps capabilities.
-  This installation option for GitOps requires additional configuration to prevent naming and tracking conflicts across resources both to the native Argo CD instance and to the Argo CD instance deployed by Codefresh.
+  This installation option for the GitOps Runtime requires additional configuration to prevent naming and tracking conflicts across resources both to the Community Argo CD instance and to the Argo CD instance deployed by Codefresh.

 Choose the installation option that best aligns with your specific requirements and current environment setup.